 Some people may have felt like they are not the ‘right’ gender from a very young age.
 These feelings may have developed when they started going through puberty or even earlier on in life.
 Some transgender people may have medical treatment, such as hormone treatment or surgery to bring their physical body or appearance more in line with their gender.

 If you have any concerns about your gender identity, the first step is to talk to your GP.
-THT have specific guides for Trans-men and Trans-women which give an overview of some of the issues, your options, and what the next steps may be.

 Find your local Pharmacy or Clinic and book a confidential appointment.